bandlab/Guide/about/team.md

 Before joining the BBC, Andy worked across the media sector at Disney, Channel 5, MTV and London Records.

-Outisde of Chew, Andy acts as mentor and consultant to a variety of startups in the music and retail sectors.
+Outside Chew, Andy acts as mentor and consultant to a variety of startups in the music and retail sectors.